MikeWKC/javascript/README.md

 # javascript
-Dice game using CSS,JS, and HTMl
+Dice game using CSS,JS, and HTML